NIIP99/Plugswork/README.md

-PulseX
+Plugswork
 =====
-PulseX is an open-source and complex project which provides essentials for MCPE Server Software.
-At here, you're able to discover simple and clean-coded plugins and tweaks for your MCPE Server.
-Basically, PulseX is an unified MCPE Server Software Plugins library that supported multiple languages MCPE Server Software like, PocketMine-MP, Nukkit and etc. The goal of PulseX is to make things easier for MCPE Server owner and hosting company, we hope that everyone can found PulseX is useful too!
-Also, we are welcoming any contributions, as long as you can code in PHP or Java!
+Plugswork is a unified and complex MCPE Server Software plugin which extends your MCPE Server easily without any coding skills!
+With Plugswork, you're able to take control of your server in every aspect.
+For instance, you can extend your server features with economy system, logging miscellaneous data, and so much more!<br>
+Also, we're welcoming any developer to join us!
+Just follow the guides here

 ####Supported MCPE Server Software
 - PHP